Yashpal Singh (politician): Early life and education

-Chaudhary Yashpal Singh was born in a Gurjar family of Saharanpur district of Uttar Pradesh state.
+Chaudhary Yashpal Singh was born in a Gujjar family of Saharanpur district of Uttar Pradesh state.
 His highest attained education is twelfth grade.

 Political career

 Singh was active in politics since the 1950s.
 He first became MLA from Nakur in 1962, the same year that another person named Yashpal was elected to Lok Sabha from Kairana.
 He was initially associated with Indian National Congress and was a member of the Lok Sabha in 1980s, apart from being a Member of Legislative Assembly and Cabinet Minister in State of Uttar Pradesh several times.
 In early 2000s, Singh joined Bharatiya Janata Party followed by Rashtriya Lok Dal in first week of Jan.
 2012; only to join Samajwadi Party in another two weeks.
 He was the Vice President of Samajwadi Party.

 Death

 Singh died aged 94 at Escorts Hospital in Delhi on 12 December 2015.